abhijit-c/LatinTranslations/Georgics/src/book4.md

       For some ugly ones tremble, as when the thirsty traveler comes from the deep dust, and spits earth from his dried mouth.
-Other gleam, and flash in lightning bolt, their bodies all ablaze and flecked with equal specks of gold.
+Other gleam, and flash with lightning, their bodies all ablaze and flecked with equal specks of gold.

 | *haec potior suboles, hinc caeli tempore certo* 100
 | *dulcia mella premes, nec tantum dulcia quantum*
 | *et liquida et durum Bacchi domitura saporem.*

-- START HERE YOU DUMB FUCK

 - Implied *est* on *haec...suboles*.
 - *certo* as appointed see notes.